DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 39. How often can you extend a book?

-a) As often as you want
+a) As often as you like

 b) Once ✓ correct